iso8859/maxreq/readme.md

-# Multi-Language User Token API Comparison
+# Multi Dev Language User Token API Comparison

+**Date Jully the 30th, 2025**

-This repository contains seven identical user authentication APIs implemented in different programming languages, along with comprehensive performance testing tools.
-The project demonstrates performance characteristics across .NET Core, Node.js, Rust, PHP, Python, Java, and C++ implementations.
+This repository contains eight identical user authentication APIs implemented in different programming languages, along with comprehensive performance testing tools.
+The project demonstrates performance characteristics across C# .NET Core, Node.js, Rust, PHP, Python, Java, C++, and Go implementations.

+# Context

+This test have been created for two main purposes:
+1. **Performance Benchmarking**: To compare the performance of different programming languages and frameworks in the context of simple API call and database interaction.
+We do not evaluate complex compute scenarios.
+2. **Code readability and maintainability**: To compare the code readability and maintainability across multiple languages.

+All have been build with AI Claude Sonnet 4, reveiwed and improved by human developers.
+Note : Claude Sonnet 4 didn't succeed to build the C++ API, I had to fix it manually.
+Note 2 : Today choosing C++ for web development is not a good idea.
+I did it to compare with Rust, which is the "new" C++.

 ## 📊 Performance Benchmarks